20 Life Lessons You Learn Being A Parent

 13. Train a baby just like you training a pet (and a husband)

 Ignore the behaviors you don't like, and react (positively) to the ones you want to reinforce (reacting negatively can still reinforce the behavior).
 So ignorance in this case is (eventually) bliss.

-14. Be the first teacher your child with have..
+14. Be the first teacher your child will have..
 And the best, since no one will ever be as attuned to their early needs and abilities as you.
 Make sure to keep teaching your child new things as they become sponges if knowledge and tricks before you even know it.
 Whether it's a high five, or a silly noise, it's important to keep the learning going.

 15. Gain confidence as you see them grow: You may not have known how to diaper, burp or bathe an infant when your child was born, or how to rock your baby in one arm while you try and put laundry away with another.
 But you do now, along with a ton of other things that are all contributing to your child becoming a bigger and more able little human.
 Take a moment to sit back and appreciate all that you have accomplished with your little one.
 I know that seeing my child definitely makes me feel more able and successful.